AstraZeneca VR Training Modules

 Solution

-• A solo-mode VR experience focused on precise interaction sequences, visual/audio cues, and detailed feedback structures.
+Solo-mode VR experiences focused on precise interaction sequences, visual/audio cues, and detailed feedback structures.
 Included beginner, learning, and practice modes.

 Interface Features:

-• Snap-to guides, contextual highlights, hand tracking constraints
+• Snap-to-target guides, contextual highlights, hand tracking constraints, hand movement speed tracking

 • VO-driven progression gates and error correction

-• Tracked user actions (e.g., dropped items, speed errors) and provided corrective guidance through haptics, voice-overs, and visual cues to correct mistakes and ensure accuracy.
+• Tracked user actions (e.g., dropped items, speed errors), providing corrective guidance through haptics, voice-overs, and visual cues to correct mistakes and ensure accuracy.

 Outcome